yakovzur/yakovzur/README.md

 ![](https://github.com/yakovzur/yakovzur/blob/main/Banner6.png)

-### Hi there 👋, my name is Yakov
+### Hi there 👋, my name is loenina
 #### Web Developer and Designer

-I'm a Coder and Engineer, from Israel
+I'm a Coder and Engineer,

 #### Skills and Experience
 * 🐍 Python